A Tenth Revolution Group Company

 Motivation to move from a permanent role to freelancing

-Over two-fifths (43%, up from 33% in our last survey) of permanent professionals tell us they would consider switching to freelance/contract work in the coming year.
+Over a third (35%, down from 43% in our last survey) of permanent professionals tell us they would consider switching to freelance/contract work in the coming year.

 Reasons for this include: